Tontonjo/joix/README.md

 ## What's in the box?
-This Will start the following:
-Apps in docker containers with preconfigured storages and default ports ran with "joix" user:
+This Will start the following apps in docker containers with preconfigured storages and default ports ran with "joix" user:
 - Jellyfin       http://joix:8096  /media
 - Navidrome      http://joix:4533  /music
 - Sonarr         http://joix:8989  /tv /downloads